 Settling your claim too early in the aftermath of a personal injury can leave you facing heavy out of pocket costs in the years to come.
 These include:

 ● Physical rehabilitation and ongoing medical treatment;

 ● Modifications to your home or vehicle, as the result of lingering disabilities;

 ● Lost wages and job retraining, if you are unable to return to your current field;

 ● Added help around your home, in the event you are unable perform daily chores.

 According to Pain Science , recovery from even minor muscle strains or sprains can take up to a year or more, during which time overexertion could result in lasting impairment.
 It is important to follow all of your doctor’s instructions regarding follow up care and activity restrictions during the recovery period.
 Within 10 to 18 months after your accident, you should have a better idea of any lasting consequences your injuries are likely to cause.

-At The Law Firm of David C. Chavez, LLC , we know that recovery after an accident can be a long process.
+At David C. Chavez Law Firm , we know that recovery after an accident can be a long process.
 We are here to guide you during this time, while developing your case into a strong legal case against those responsible.
-To discuss your case, call now into the Law Firm of David C. Chavez and request a free consultation today.
+To discuss your case, call now into David C. Chavez Law Firm and request a free consultation today.